LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Loads the prepared category data to its destination
 - Reprocessing the same data for the same destination again is idempotent
 - The processor must be able to reprocess lost or corrupted data
-- Preserves the order by designated timestamp, within source system and identifier

 ### realtime store